-- Pilot Workforce Development Program approved by the City Council in October 2022 with authorization of Measure HH funds and City Manager to enter into agreements with three organizations. - Spring 2023: Execute agreements with organizations for 18-month pilot period. - Ongoing: Allocate funds upon submittal of quarterly invoices and performance reports; monitor success of meeting performance goals and quantified metrics.
+• Pilot Workforce Development Program approved by the City Council in October 2022 with authorization of Measure HH funds and City Manager to enter into agreements with three organizations.

+- Spring 2023: Execute agreements with organizations for 18-month pilot period to provide job training, job placement services, and support services for at least 80 East Palo Alto residents.
+Require that service providers provide language access to trainings in Spanish. - Ongoing: Allocate funds upon submittal of quarterly invoices and performance reports; monitor success of meeting performance goals and quantified metrics.